-Here are my nine basic ways to get a great start to the day:
+Here are my nine basic ways to get a jump on the day:

 1. Read something that directs your heart to God and helps you lean Godward.

-My morning “quiet time” currently involves a reading in whatever Bible plan I’m following in the YouVersion app and journaling my prayers.
-Since I read and listen to praise music on the treadmill, that also serves as a way for me to incline my heart toward God on a mostly daily basis.
+My morning “quiet time” usually involves a reading in whatever Bible plan I’m following in the YouVersion app and journaling my prayers.
+Since I read and listen to praise music on the treadmill or stationary bike, that also serves as a way for me to incline my heart toward God on a mostly daily basis.